pytest-dev/pytest-variables/README.rst

 You will need the following prerequisites in order to use pytest-variables:

 - Python 2.7, 3.6, PyPy, or PyPy3
-- py.test 2.6 or newer
+- pytest 2.6 or newer

 Installation
 ------------